 - A person may grow cannabis for personal use (a maximum of four plants per residence) provided the seeds are from a licensed seller.

 Investment Opportunities in Colombian Medical Marijuana Industry

-The benefits of using cannabis for medical purposes are gradually being realized by countries worldwide and as a result, both medical marijuana companies and investors are taking advantage of this rapidly growing industry.
+The uses of cannabis are gradually being realized by countries worldwide and as a result, both medical marijuana companies and investors are taking advantage of this rapidly growing industry.
 Whilst Colombia is already the medical marijuana hotspot in Latin America, it is also in an advantageous position for global domination in this industry.
-It aims to be the global leader in the production of medical marijuana and is most certainly not far off from achieving this.
-Colombia is already set to supply 44% of the global demand for medical marijuana this year.
+It aims to be the global leader in the production of cannabis and is most certainly not far off from achieving this.
+Colombia is already set to supply 44% of the global demand for cannabis this year.